 The only infrastructure project delivered by this government is the roll out of fibre to every Island Home.
-Working collaboratively with Policy and Resources my homes and businesses.
-Guernsey's investment into the project was £12.5m with Sure's total investment of
+Working collaboratively with Policy and Resources my broadband to 30.000 homes and businesses.

-Committee has fast-tracked the delivery of fast broadband to 30,000
+Committee has fast-tracked the delivery of fast